carlpardales/reactivities/README.md

 # Reactivities
-A simple social network application built using ASP.NET Core, React (with Typescript) and Mobx following Clean Architecture and CQRS and Mediator pattern.
+A simple social network application built using ASP.NET Core, React (with Typescript) and Mobx following Clean Architecture and CQRS + Mediator pattern.

 This is the final project for [Complete guide to building an app with .Net Core and React.](https://www.udemy.com/course/complete-guide-to-building-an-app-with-net-core-and-react/) at Udemy.